Extradited 'El Chapo' Guzman to face 17 counts in US

 Story highlights

-- Mexican cartel leader extradited on eve of Trump inauguration
+- US authorities said they didn't know Mexican cartel leader would be extradited Thursday

-- Joaquin "El Chapo" Guzman has been in custody for about a year
+- Joaquin "El Chapo" Guzman brought to US on eve of Trump inauguration

 Drug kingpin Joaquin "El Chapo" Guzman, a legend in Mexico due to his dramatic prison escapes and years of staying just ahead of the law, will appear Friday in a federal courtroom in Brooklyn, where he will stand trial on conspiracy and drug charges at a later date.

+The diminutive trafficker, described by a federal official as "the most notorious criminal of modern time," was extradited from his native Mexico and arrived late Thursday in New York.

+"Who is Chapo Guzman?" said US Attorney Robert Capers of the Eastern District of New York.
+"In short, he is a man who has known no other life than one of crime, violence, death and destruction."

-The diminutive trafficker was extradited from his native Mexico and arrived late Thursday in New York, where stringent security measures were put in place around the Manhattan jail where Guzman is to be held, a law enforcement source said.
+Stringent security measures were put in place around the Manhattan jail where Guzman is to be held, a law enforcement source said.
 The Brooklyn Bridge will be closed while the drug lord is being transported to court.

+Guzman, 59, will face a sweeping 17-count indictment in the US, alleging that from 1989 to 2014 he led a continuing criminal enterprise responsible for importing and distributing massive amounts of narcotics and conspiring to murder rivals who posed a threat, according to Capers.

+Guzman is also charged with firearm violations related to drug trafficking and money laundering connected to the smuggling from the United States to Mexico of more than $14 billion in cash from narcotics sales.

 The extradition may have been timed.
-Mexican authorities wanted to turn over Guzman, head of the Sinaloa cartel, before Friday's inauguration of President-elect Donald Trump, a US official told CNN.
+Mexican authorities wanted to turn over Guzman, head of the Sinaloa cartel, before Friday's inauguration of President-elect Donald Trump, one US official told CNN.
 Trump angered Mexico during his campaign by demanding it pay for a border wall.

 A Mexican deputy attorney general, however, said Trump's pending inauguration "had nothing to do with it."